Aurore54F/aurore54f.github.io/_pages/positions.md

 ## Bachelor / Master Theses

 I offer theses in the areas discussed above, but I also welcome new research directions if you already have a specific idea for your thesis.
 I highly recommend you have good programming skills in python and (at least) a basic background in Web security.
 Having attended a seminar is a plus.
 Proficiency in spoken and written English is a must; German knowledge is not necessary.
 I expect students to be curious, creative, and have a strong willingness to learn.
 Note that theses in this group are typically high-effort / high-reward, meaning that good theses are meant to be submitted as papers to major security conferences.
-Consider that you should be able to spend *at least* 20h / week working on your thesis topic for the duration of your thesis.

 If you are interested in doing your thesis with me, first read [this page](https://aurore54f.github.io/contact/) on how to contact me and then send me an email accordingly.